How Often to Wash Bedding

 1. Wash Bedding Separately — It’s Worth It

-Washing bedding alone allows for proper water flow and prevents tangling.
-It may take more time, but the improved cleanliness and fabric care make it worthwhile.
+Washing bedding alone ensures proper water flow and prevents tangling.
+Though it may take extra time, the improved cleanliness and fabric protection make it worthwhile.

 Tip: Shake out each sheet before drying to reduce tangling and promote even drying.